feynman11/DraycottDrams/docs/ENVIRONMENT.md

 # Environment Variables

-This document describes all environment variables required for the Draycott Drams whisky club application.
+This document describes all environment variables required for the Draycott Drambusters whisky club application.

 ## Getting Started